josiahbryan/node-rtsp-stream/README.md

 # Updated

-I've udpated this module with updated code styling thanks to eslint and now will add the option to ingest a pipe, not just a URL, as well as callbacks to authenticate WSS connections.
+I've updated this module with updated code styling thanks to eslint and now will add the option to ingest a pipe, not just a URL, as well as callbacks to authenticate WSS connections.
 - JB 20220705

 ---